RomanBogatikov/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: July 12, 2019

+**Today's Progress**: I read REACT documentation instead of working on any of my projects.
+I just want to understand deeper the advanced concepts and don't know yet how to use them in my projects.

+**Thoughts:**
+It seems like I will have to concentrate solely on REACT and CSS in the nearest future, it will become more clear in a couple of days.

+**Link to work:**

 ### Day 20: July 11, 2019

 **Today's Progress**: I tried to style a circle with styled-components for the second day in a row, but I just can't do it for some reason.